 Even after repeated readings of Bruce Jones’ run on The Incredible Hulk, we get a visceral thrill from turning the page to find this portrait of Hulk grimacing, with a bullet firmly gripped in his teeth.
-Our judgment of Jones’ run as the finest treatment of Hulk may remain a minority opinion, much like our appreciation of Chuck Austen’s X-men work.
-As authors of the dissenting opinion in the Supreme Court of Geek, we ask your indulgence for but a few pages.

 We also get something often attempted but rarely achieved: Banner Hulks out at the most dramatic moment for maximum effect.